AlternativeFFFF/Alt-F4/_drafts/trainperspective.md

 ## A new perspective on “A new perspective on trains in Factorio” <author>arrow in my gluteus maximus</author>

 Two months ago I released a video called: “A new perspective on trains in Factorio”.
-If you haven't seen it yet, please watch it before reading the article, as it won't make too much sense otherwise.
+If you haven’t seen it yet, please watch it before reading the article, as it won’t make too much sense otherwise.

 Some people have reportedly experienced headaches after viewing this video.
 You have been warned.

 {% include youtube.html id="5nRnnfKMZKQ" %}

-Those who downloaded [the mod linked in the description](https://mods.factorio.com/mod/train_perspective) know that this was an April Fool's joke.
-For those who didn’t figure it out: I'm sorry.
-A few people have asked me for details on how I made this video, so I decided to write up a quick explanation. ~~Don't try this at home.~~
+Those who downloaded [the mod linked in the description](https://mods.factorio.com/mod/train_perspective) know that this was an April Fool’s joke.
+For those who didn’t figure it out: I’m sorry.
+A few people have asked me for details on how I made this video, so I decided to write up a quick explanation. ~~Don’t try this at home.~~

 I’ve seen some people speculating that I somehow extracted 3D models from the game.
 That’s not needed, it’s a simple rotation of what’s already shown on screen.
 While the idea might be simple though, the execution is a bit more complicated.